zhaoyul/aposd-vs-clean-code/README.md

 As I started at the ceiling, and closed my eyes to visualize, I finally realized that the `multiples` array was the equivalent of the array of booleans we use in the *Sieve of Eratosthenes* -- but with a really interesting twist.
 If you were to do the sieve on a whiteboard, you _could_ erase every number less than the candidate, and only cross out the numbers that were the next multiples of all the previous primes.

-That explanation makes perfect sense to me -- now, but I'd be willing to be that those who are reading it are puzzling over it.
+That explanation makes perfect sense to me -- now, but I'd be willing to bet that those who are reading it are puzzling over it.
 The idea is just hard to explain.

 OK, so that left me with one final question.
 What the deuce was the reason behind: